ansible-collections/ibm_zos_core/docs/source/migration/migration-guide.rst

   as ``[MUST_FIX]``)
 - **Type-changed parameters** - Module options with modified data types (reported as ``[MUST_FIX]``)
-- **Response parameter changes** - Return values that have been renamed or restructured (reported as ``[WARNING]``)
+- **Response parameter changes** - Return values that are renamed or restructured (reported as ``[WARNING]``)

 The report includes the exact playbook path, play name, task name, line number, and specific migration actions needed for each affected task.

-Role Variables
+Role variables
 ~~~~~~~~~~~~~~

 The following variables can be configured:

 - **``playbook_path``** (required): Path to a single Ansible playbook
-  file or a directory containing playbooks to validate.
+  file or a directory that has playbooks to validate.
 - **``output_path``** (optional): Path to the output JSON file where
   validation results are saved.
-When not provided, defaults to
+If the path is not provided then it defaults to
   ``{{ playbook_dir }}/logs/migration_report.json``.
 - **``ignore_response_params``** (optional): Boolean flag to omit
   response parameter changes from the report.
 Defaults to ``false``.

-Usage Example
+Usage example
 ~~~~~~~~~~~~~

 Create a playbook (e.g., ``validate_migration.yml``) to run the